 Isolation is required for those individuals who have a confirmed COVID-19 infection or are suspected to have that infection, but do not require hospital stay.
-Then you are isolated at home (self-isolation) or at locations specified by the Department of Civil Protection and Emergency Management or by the health care system.
-While in isolation the staff of your primary care clinic will be in touch with you daily.
-It is safe for individuals who have a confirmed COVID-19 infection to stay together in isolation.
+Then you are isolated at home and should follow the Instructions for persons under home-based isolation.
+While in isolation the staff of your primary care clinic will be in touch with you who ha confirmed COVID-19nfection to stay together in isolation.

 Isolation is a more severe resource than quarantine and requires stricter behavior than rules of quarantine state.
 Isolation because of COVID-19 will last until 10 days after fever resolves.
 If you have a confirmed COVID-19 infection but no fever you will have to give another sample for analysis after a certain time.
 If that sample is negative for the virus the isolation can be alleviated.